kartulita/wheatley/src/doc/endpoint.md

 generating parametrizing URLs.

-We could declare a constant which people append URL fragments to, but this requires people to actually read a spec and to follow a standard, both of which seem like bad assumptions to make.
+We could declare a constant which people append URL fragments to, but this requires people to actually read a spec and to voluntarily follow a standard, both of which seem like bad assumptions to make.

 I also want services and sub-APIs to be modular and mountable in the front-end, similar to the mounting/router design in the `express.js` back-end framework.
 Reusable code => consistency + less maintanance.

 Due to this, I decided to create a new class which wraps `$http`, rather than extending `$resource`.
-This `Endpoint` class can further be modified to integrate with a backend API framework, if a decent backend API framework is ever implemented.....

 The `endpoint` exposes its parameters via properties.
 Using `https://api.mydomain.ee/collection/search?meaning=42` as an example, these